 - We cover all life stages in nutrition from weaning through to senior & everything in between.
 As well as an extensive prescription range to suit all those special need diets such as obesity, dental & urinary diets to name a few.

 - We stock Hills Science Diet & Prescription Diet, Royal Canin.
 As these brands are supported with research and ongoing development

-- We are also now proud to stock Addiction grain free dog & cat food.
+- We are also now proud to stock Black hawk original and grain free dog & cat food.

 - Our premium diets are backed by a money back guarantee

 - Frequent purchaser card schemes provide further value (available with Hills and Royal Canin)